Who would have thought that you could make a tonne of money from cart abandonment?

 Timing really is of the essence with this one.
-This email needs to be sent as soon as possible after cart abandonment – we’re talking within a 10 minute window.
-This is when your cart abandoner is most likely to still be in ‘buy’ mode, taken away by a minor distraction.
+This email needs to be sent as soon as possible after cart abandonment – we’re talking within a 10-minute window.
+It is the time frame when your cart abandoner is most likely to still be in the ‘buy’ mode, taken away by a minor distraction.

 An important thing to keep in mind: